 Let’s get started…

-Are discounts really worth it, or do they increase sales while lowering profits?
+Are discounts really worth it, or do they increase short-term sales while lowering overall profits?

 Smart marketers know the importance of computing the lifetime value of a customer, rather than focusing on the one-time cost/benefit ratio of a single transaction.
 It’s even possible to build a business by giving something away.